Back to Top

 05

-Maintenance access and lifecycle cost
+Maintenance access

 A fixture replacement on a bridge is not like replacing a fixture on an indoor wall.
 Access, lane control and labor exposure all affect lifecycle thinking.